 2. The original Bitcoin would reign supreme while the new Bitcoin Cash faded into obscurity.

 3. The fork would break the entire cryptocurrency and result in the value of both coins going to zero.

-Three and a half years later, it appears that those who fell into camp number two were the closest to being correct.
-Although BCH is still among the largest cryptocurrencies by market cap, it’s valued at several hundred US dollars, while BTC is valued at well over $10,000.
+Several years later, it appears that those in camp number two were the closest to being correct.
+Although BCH is still among the 30 largest cryptocurrencies by market cap, as of July 1, 2022, it’s valued at about $108 USD, while BTC is valued at about $19,400.

 But at the time, it wasn’t clear at all what would happen.
-The price of both BTC and BCH surged after the fork, as users appeared euphoric that the worst-case scenario never played out.
+The price of both BTC and BCH surged after the fork.

 As far as the price of BTC goes, there have now been so many hard forks that most people pay no attention, and the impact on price appears to be negligible.